 In Raid missions, the target structures are all guarded by four drones each who prioritize air targets.
 This is to make sure the attacker can't simply Zerg Rush the targets with gunships right as the mission starts.

-Authority Equals Asskicking - Some upgrades you purchase in the game can only be bought when you have a unit of a high enough experience rank, and only units which also at least meet that rank requirement can use them.
+Some upgrades can only be purchased when you have a unit of a high enough experience rank, and only units which also at least meet that rank requirement can use them.

 EFEC in general: Se vis pacem, para bellum.note If you want peace, prepare for war